colonramoslab/Wolfe-HYlight_scripts/README.md

 # fiji-macros
-Miscellaneous image processing macros for FIJI used by the Colón-Ramos lab
+Image processing macros for FIJI written and used for Wolfe et. al, 2023.